cns-iu/cns-humanexus-2.0/Explosion Tests.md

 # Humanexus 2.0 notes
-last update: 2025-5-27
+last update: 2025-6-6

 ## Unity instructions
 ## 1 - import jpgs for textures into TempTextures folder

-### A - use Unity menu 'Humanexus-Texture Sets'
+### Method A (not recommended) - use Unity menu 'Humanexus/Texture Sets'
 Runs entirely from Unity Editor scripts.
 Manageable if <100 assets are needed and a pruned CSV sheet is available.

 #### timing: